RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/RSEtime/2026/forge.md

 - **Optimisation:** Improving the performance or efficiency of existing code.
 Examples include improved data processing, reduced memory usage in large scale simulations, or identifying bottlenecks.
 - **Refactoring:** Restructuring code for improved maintainability and readability.
 This might involve modularising code, improving code organisation, or implementing design patterns appropriate to your research domain.
-- **Packaging and publication:** Preparing code for distribution on package repositories like PyPI, or preparing code for public release on GitHub with appropriate licensing and contribution guidelines.
+- **Packaging and publication:** Preparing code for distribution on package repositories like PyPI, CRAN, or preparing code for public release on GitHub with appropriate licensing and contribution guidelines.
 - **Code review and general feedback:** Assessment of code quality, structure, and best practices.
 We can review your codebase and provide actionable recommendations for improvements in testing, documentation, or architecture.
 - **ML/AI workflows:** Guidance on implementing or improving machine learning pipelines, model deployment, hyperparameter optimisation, or integrating modern ML frameworks into your research workflow.